tibs/markup-history/markup-history-extended-notes.rst

 surnames of its inventors (Charles Goldfarb, Edward Mosher, Raymond Lorie). surnames).

-GML was intended to be a mechanism for *describing* markup languages, rather than a markup language itself.
+It was intended to be a mechanism for *describing* markup languages, rather than a markup language itself.

-1986 [Standard] Generalised Markup Language.

 Here is an example of GML, from `The Roots of SGML -- A Personal Recollection`_ by Charles F. Goldfarb.
 It uses the "starter set", implemented